 - The Treasury Board.
 This external advisory group supports the Treasury’s Secretary and ELT to ensure that its organisational strategy, capability and performance make the best possible contribution to the achievement of its goals.
-Current members of the Board are the Secretary to the Treasury (Caralee McLiesh), the Chief Operating Officer (Ruth Shinoda), Cathy Quinn, Mark Verbiest, Harlene Hayne, Traci Houpapa, Richard Wagstaff, Livia Esterhazy and Philip Gaetjens (Secretary to the Australian Treasury).
+Current members of the Board are the Secretary to the Treasury, the Chief Operating Officer, Cathy Quinn, Mark Verbiest, Harlene Hayne, Traci Houpapa, Richard Wagstaff, Livia Esterhazy and Philip Gaetjens (Secretary to the Australian Treasury).

-- The Risk and Assurance Committee.
-This is a sub-committee of the Treasury Board with an independent chair and three additional external members.
+- The Risk and Audit Committee.
+The Risk and Audit Committee has an independent chair and four additional external members.
 It provides advice to the Secretary to the Treasury on the effectiveness of risk management and internal control systems, processes and activities across the Treasury.
-Current members are Cathy Quinn (Chair), Linda Robertson, Robin Oliver, and Scott Scoullar.
+Current members are Cathy Quinn (Chair), Linda Robertson, Lyn Provost, Sandi Beatie and Ben Palmer.

 - FSG Audit Committee.
 This is an advisory committee that provides advice and observations to the Secretary to the Treasury relating to key issues and risks that affect the production and audit of the Financial Statements of the Government (FSG).
 The Committee is chaired by an independent chair – Ian Ball – and with two additional external members – Souella Cummings and Mike Blake.